SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Architecture

 This architecture allows users to leverage Azure's cloud infrastructure to deploy and interact with advanced AI models.
-The flow of the lab will be to use a existing Resource Group, then create and deploy an OpenAI model in Azure.
-Next, explore the model in the playground and generate code using AI.Through the Azure Portal, users manage their resources, while Azure AI Foundry provides the tools needed to deploy and test these models.
+The flow of the lab will be to use an existing Resource Group, then create and deploy an OpenAI model in Azure.
+Next, explore the model in the playground and generate code using AI.
+Through the Azure Portal, users manage their resources, while Azure AI Foundry provides the tools needed to deploy and test these models.
 The Completions and Chat playgrounds within Azure AI Foundry enable hands-on experimentation and refinement, facilitating the development of robust AI-powered applications.

 ## Architecture Diagram: